 Our last stop in Jaime’s visit last year was of course, Washington DC.
 It’s his first time to visit my home (and also meet Waffles!).
 Our flight from Florida was a bit too early so we both decided to rest for a bit.
-It’ll also be the perfect time for him to bond with Waffles.

-The next day, I took Jaime to my favorite places around the city: the National Museum of Art, Georgetown, and some coffee shops.
+I took Jaime to my favorite places around the city: the National Museum of Art, Georgetown, and some coffee shops.
 He only has two days left before flying back to the Philippines and I wanted to make the most of the time that we have left.

 A Little Bit of Background